pipeops-dev/pipeops-docs/docs/addons/addon-settings.md

 ### Networking

-The Networking section allows you to configure network ports and protocols for your project.
-This feature gives you control over how your application communicates with external services and users.
+The networking section allows you to expose multiple ports from your deployed project.
+This feature gives you control over how your application communicates with services and users.

 - **Add Network Ports:** Specify the port number your application will use.